RielJourno/Autofleet---Home-challenge-/README.md

 Although I have written the algorithm, It's still not working at the moment My time was up and I still could not find a way out.

+The algorithm is in a file called `pointpoly.js` for now on route `public/js/pointpoly.js`

+I'm planning to finish it at the weekend because I very enjoyed the challenge.

 ## technology set

 **Language I use:**